13 Authentic Mexican Bread Recipes to Bake at Home

 12. Three Kings Day Muffin

 Three Kings Day muffins are a modern twist on the traditional Rosca de Reyes bread.
-Since they are not made with yeast but all-purpose flour and baking powder, they will be ready in about half an hour.
+Since they don't contain yeast but use all-purpose flour and baking powder instead, you can prepare them in about half an hour.

 Three Kings Day Cupcakes with Candied Fruit on a table with candles.

-They are flavored with orange zest, decorated with candied fruit and their size made them the perfect bread for a single-serving dessert.
+Orange zest flavors them, candied fruit decorates them, and their size makes them the perfect bread for a single-serving dessert.

 13. Capirotada

-Capirotada is a beloved bread especially enjoyed during the Lenten season in Mexico.
+Capirotada, a type of bread pudding, tops the list of traditional Lenten dishes in Mexico.
 This warm and flavorful dish combines sweet and savory flavors like cinnamon, cloves, dried fruit, nuts and cheese.

 Our recipe includes cranberries and piloncillo syrup.

-Capirotada, one of the easiest Mexican bread recipes, in a glass bowl on a wooden table
+Capirotada, one of the easiest Mexican bread recipes, in a glass bowl on a wooden table.
+The bread pieces are covered with sprinkles, peanuts and dry fruit.

 Silvia Martinez